 The qualifications and experience of the supplier are crucial to the success of the project.
 The following evaluation criteria may assist agencies in determining which suppliers would be most beneficial to the project:

-- Past performance with similar projects and past performance of supplier's proposed personnel, consultants or subcontractors, specified to be assigned to the project.
+Past performance with similar projects and past performance of supplier's proposed personnel, consultants, or subcontractors who are specified to be assigned to the project.

 If the acquisition is aimed at contracting with a service provider, below are some additionally recommended best practice evaluation criteria:

 Supplier's vertical knowledge, approach to performing the contract or meeting the service level requirements

 Supplier's proposed geographic coverage.
 If supplier will subcontract for portions of the geographic coverage, validate the competence, knowledge and experience of the proposed subcontractors